hamelsmu/k8s-slackbot-python/README.md

 ## Custom Controller Code

-The code is specified by two things:
+The code is defined in two places:

 - [Dockerfile](./Dockerfile): This is the environment the custom controller will run in.
 The command at the end runs the python script.
 - [py-operatory.py](./py-operator.py): This is the python code for the custom controller.

 ## Job(s) We Want to Monitor

 [job.yml](./job.yml) specifies two jobs we want to run: `pi-one` and `pi-two`.
-The first one will be sucessfull, while the second one has an error.
+The first one will be successful, while the second one has an error.

 # To Run The Example